PHOTOGRAPHS

 Series: PHOTOGRAPHS

-Grace Huse with kittens in her pockets and on her shoulders. big_laurel_3327.jpg
+Dr. Grace Huse with kittens in her pockets and on her shoulders.
+Big Laurel Medical Center. [big_laurel_3327.jpg]

-TAGS: guide to photographs, Introduction to photographs, teaching through images, ceremonies, cultural style, photographic information, visual memory, historical photographs,
+TAGS: Pine Mountain Settlement School photographs, Introduction to photographs, teaching through images, ceremonies, cultural style, photographic information, visual memory, historical photographs, about pageants, about visual learning

 INTRODUCTION TO PINE MOUNTAIN PHOTOGRAPHS

-Contained within the many photographs in the Pine Mountain Settlement School records are some of the most compelling visual stories regarding the School.
-Images of music and dance, folk craft, mountain vernacular architecture, costume, farm techniques and implements, scenery, neighbors, teachers, students, and classrooms document the life of the institution.
+Contained within the many photographs in the Pine Mountain Settlement School records are some of the School’s most compelling stories.
+Images of music and dance, folk craft, mountain vernacular architecture, land use, costume, farm techniques and implements, scenery, neighbors, teachers, students, and classrooms — all document the life of the institution — the pageant of Pine Mountain Settlement School.

 As the educational programs changed and grew and as the environmental programs evolved, so did the photographs.
-The photographic processes and aesthetics evolved and froze in time both culture, context, and events.
-The “what” that the photographer chose to photograph is often similar to the written documents of the time in which the creator lived.
+The photographic processes and aesthetics evolved but still froze in time both culture, context, and events.
+If one looks closely, “What” the photographer chose to photograph is often reflected in the written documents of the time.
+The two together — photograph and archival record — create and recreate how the creators lived and saw the world around them at a specific time in history.

 Photographs are remarkable vehicles for primary source information.
 The visual content of the photographs, though often subtle, open the viewer to the vivid experience of other cultures, of other times, other lives, and other dreams and visions.
 But, these images should not be viewed as experiences of “other,” but as experiences of self.
-By standing behind the lens with the photographer and by reading the images, we can learn much about ourselves.
-If we look very closely we can even see those things that Mary Rogers said, “matter most,” when she reflected on the first fifty years of the institution’s history.
+By standing behind the lens with the photographer and by reading the images themselves, we can learn much about ourselves.
+If we look very closely we can even see those things that Mary Rogers said, “matter most.”
+While reflecting on the history of the institution she wrote the following the Preface of the Pine Mountain Album – 1913-1963, a publication prepared for the 50th anniversary of the School.
+Mary wrote:

 Most of us are so busy trying to do what must be done today, and planning ahead to what needs to be done tomorrow that we have little time to look back to the things which happened yesterday.
 But we are celebrating an anniversary, the 50th anniversary of Pine Mountain Settlement School, and so we will turn to the past — get out the old album and look at the pictures.